ispyb/py-ispyb/docs/auth.md

 Provides authentication using LDAP users and roles.

-### Implementing new modules
+### Implementing new plugins

-New modules should implement one of the two following classes :
+New plugins should implement one of the two following classes :

--   **AbstractAuthentication** : module should override `get_auth(self, username, password, token)` method and return a tuple `(username, [roles])`
+-   **AbstractAuthentication** : plugin should override `get_auth(self, username, password, token)` method and return a tuple `(username, [roles])`
--   **AbstractDBRolesAuthentication** : module should override `get_person(self, username, password, token)` methode and return a `pyispyb.core.models.Person` object.
+-   **AbstractDBRolesAuthentication** : plugin should override `get_person(self, username, password, token)` methode and return a `pyispyb.core.models.Person` object.
 Roles managment is delegated to ISPyB database.

 ---

 ## Configuration

-Authentication modules to be activated are configured in the `ispyb_core_config.yml` file like this:
+Authentication plugins to be activated are configured in the `ispyb_core_config.yml` file like this:

 ```yml
 server: